usfcs-scholars/usfcs-scholars.github.io/_scholarships/eligibility.md

   1. You must have a [Free Application for Federal Student Aid (FAFSA)](https://studentaid.gov/h/apply-for-aid/fafsa) submitted along with your USF application.

-  2. You must have an EFC (estimated family contribution) at or below $50,000 on your FAFSA.
+  2. You must have unmet financial need prior to the application of this scholarship.

-  3. You must be [Pell Grant](https://www2.ed.gov/programs/fpg/index.html) eligible and have unmet financial need.
+  3. You must be considered "low income" as determined by the [Office of Financial Aid](https://myusf.usfca.edu/financial-aid).

-If applicants do not yet have their financial aid packets and are unsure of their Pell Grant eligibility, they can still apply for the scholarship.
-Pell Grant eligibility will be verified prior to awarding the {% include ces.html %} scholarship.
+If applicants do not yet have their financial aid packets and are unsure of their low-income eligibility, they can still apply for the scholarship.
+Low-income eligibility will be verified prior to awarding the {% include ces.html %} scholarship.

 {% include anchor.html h="h2" text="Continued Funding" %}